ashleydavis/personal-web-page/index.md

 Welcome to the personal web site of **Ashley Davis**.

-Software craftsman, technologist, author, CTO of [Sortal](https://www.sortal.io), creator [Data-Forge Notebook](https://github.com/data-forge-notebook/datakit) and algorithmic trader.
+Software craftsman, technologist, author, CTO of [Sortal](https://www.sortal.io), creator of [Data-Forge Notebook](https://github.com/data-forge-notebook/datakit) and algorithmic trader.

 I'm available for consulting, teaching and workshops, see end of this page for contact details.